Saturday, August 27, 2016

 Encounter Least Expected

 There are people that you cross path with for a period of your life and then part way and never to meet again.
-But by divine intervention or whatever you may call it, there are incidences that parted individuals may cross path again in a totally different environment.
+But by divine intervention or whatever you may call it, there are incidences that separated individuals may cross path again in a totally different environment.

 I met EP Tay, a Sarawakian in 1973 when we both stayed in the Fifth Residential College, University of Malaya.
 He was studying for his Science degree in MU while I was studying for a Civil Engineering degree.
 In fact we were staying in the same block, Block D. He is one of those individuals that you find it difficult to forget because of certain unique ability in him.
 He has this exceptional ability in picking up foreign languages.
-Barely a year in the university, his Japanese language skill which he learnt in the university for interest was so good that he was one of the five selected for students exchange to Japan.
+Barely a year in the university, his Japanese language skill which he learnt in the university out of interest was so good that he was one of the five selected for students exchange to Japan.
 Since I left the 5th College in 1974, I had not seen or heard from him.

 When I was in Perth recently, a uni-course mate also from Sarawak asked me whether I knew one Tay fellow who did his study in MU but has migrated and now works in the Kings Park Botanical Garden as a Botanist.
 I just could not recall someone by the name of EP Tay whom I knew in MU.
 He then added that EP Tay was from Sarawak and had stayed in the 5th College.
 Only then, the surname Tay clicked and this language specialist re-surfaced in my memory.